Hackafe/insider/CONTRIBUTING.md

-# Contributing to HTML5 Boilerplate
+# Contributing to Hackafe Insider Portal

-♥ [HTML5 Boilerplate](https://html5boilerplate.com) and want to get involved?
+♥ [Hackafe Insider Porta](http://insider.hackafe.org) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution